 However, AB 25 only provided a one year period (until January 1, 2021) for this exclusion, contemplating that further amendments would be made to the CCPA generally.
 AB 1281 would simply extend this exemption for an additional year (until January 1, 2022).
 It would also be contingent upon the voters not approving a ballot proposition related to the CCPA in the November 3, 2020 general election.

-Status: Pending in the Senate Rules Committee.
+Status: Unanimously passed the Senate Judiciary Committee and appears unopposed.
 Because these particular provisions were only added in June 2020, this bill would need to return to the Assembly for concurrence.